viviag/viviag.io/_posts/2023-05-04-run-to-classifying-spaces.md

 Every topological space $$X$$ has its group of transformations $$\operatorname{End}(X)$$.
 Let $$\rho : G \to \operatorname{End}(X)$$ be a homomorphism.
 It is called a group action.

 Let's endow $$G$$ with a topology.
 For example, every group can be supplied with discrete topology --- we declare each subset of $$G$$ to be open.
-Then we can fix an arbitrary point $$x \in X$$ and consider its orbit under action of $$G$$.
-This orbit is embedded into $$X$$.<br>
+Then we can fix an arbitrary point $$x \in X$$ and consider its orbit under continuous action of $$G$$.
+This orbit is embedded into $$X$$ via continuous map.<br>
-__Exercise__: If two orbits of an action have common point, they coincide.
+__Exercise__: If two orbits of an action have a common point, they coincide.

 By exercise, we see that being in a same orbit is an equivalence relation.
 Hence we can take quotient of $$X$$ by it.
-We did not discuss a quotient topology yet: sets that have an pen preimage under quotient map are declared to be open.
+We did not discuss a quotient topology yet: sets that have an open preimage under quotient map are declared to be open.

 If $$X=EG$$ is a contractible space with an action of $$G$$, this quotient $$BG$$ is called a classifying space of a group $$G$$.